Pages

 that could have been shortened

-with lines drawn and changing ‘the rules’
+by limits drawn and a change to ‘the rules’

 Remembering the past